jon-jacky/Piety/doc/rationale.md

 -- or just pass the time -- in the way that is most comfortable and satisfying for them, no matter how unusual or eccentric that might be.
 Piety is a deliberate reaction against the prevailing trend to try to build a system that everyone will use, that will take over the world.

 ### For programmers ###

+I see Piety primarily as an *activity* -- an ongoing programming project -- rather than a finished product for running applications.

+I resolved to write Piety from scratch, with no tools, starting from a Python prompt in a terminal window.
+First, I made a simple text editor, then used that to build the rest.
+I did write the first two hundred lines or so -- a few pages -- in another editor, but after that Piety development has been completely self-hosted in Piety itself.
+Building Piety up from almost nothing was an essential part of the experience for me.
+No one else can reproduce that experience.
+It still informs all my use of the system.

 I do not expect anyone else to use Piety routinely.
-It is too saturated with my own peculiar preferences, and limitations that are severe but tolerable to me.
-But other programmers  might try it out, or just look at the code and documents, to get ideas, techniques, and examples they could use to help them build systems that express their own preferences.
+It bears too many of my own peculiar preferences, and limitations that are severe but tolerable to me.
+But other programmers  might try it out, or just look into the code and documents, to get ideas, techniques, and examples they could use to build systems that express their own preferences.

-It is easy to try out Piety.
-Piety has no dependencies, so you can just clone this Piety repository and use your system's built-in *python* (or *python3*) command to run the scripts.
-You do not need to set up any Python environment.

 ### Python ###

 Python is typically used from an interactive interpreter that enables the